jordancornell/Blackjack_Simulator/README.md

 The following cases are considered over the course

-Baseline: This is the simple case where the player employs optimal strategy but does not count cards.
+* Baseline: This is the simple case where the player employs optimal strategy but does not count cards.
 The bet is held constant at $1 (although this amount is arbitrary and the results could be scaled to represent any bet size)

-Baseline with Double Bet: Same as baseline case, but bet is now $2 for the purpose of better matching the distribution of the card counting case.
+* Baseline with Double Bet: Same as baseline case, but bet is now $2 for the purpose of better matching the distribution of the card counting case.

-Card Counting Case: Optimal strategy, bet varies from 1-8 depending on the true count of the deck.
+* Card Counting Case: Optimal strategy, bet varies from 1-8 depending on the true count of the deck.

+The figues below show the distributions of the average payout of these 300 hand sessions.
+The means are as we would expect, the same as the ones calculated above, but the standard deviations should be noted.
+Even though in the card counting case we can expect an average payout per hand of +2% of the bet,the standard deviation of 15.5% expresses extrmely large variability, which is something the player should be very aware of.

 |Baseline|Baseline with Double Bet|Counting|
 |--------|------------------------|--------|
 |![Hist Session Baseline](/Plots/Histogram_Session_Baseline.png)|![Hist Session Baseline Double](/Plots/Histogram_Session_Baseline_Double_Bet.png)|![Hist Session Counting](/Plots/Histogram_Session_Counting.png)|

+How does this variability propagate through a session at the blackjack table?
+The previous figures examined the average return of the session, but the following ones will look at the cumulative return.
+The figures on the left show the total payout as the number of games increases, in this case for 2000 iterations of the 300 game session (# iterations decreased to make the plots easier to observe).
+The figures on the right show the distribution of total payouts at the end of each session.
+Again, the standard bet amounts are arbitrary (and lower than most casino minimums) and can be scaled as necessary.
+Similarly, the takeaway of these plots should be the large variability observed in all cases, even when the card counting drives the expected return positive.

 | Monte Carlo Plots - Total Payout vs # Games	| Histograms - Total Payout at end of session					 |